-We examine how financial intermediaries, mainly large Bank Holding Companies (BHCs) in the US behave over the business cycle.
-We analyze how macroeconomic shocks are propagated in the presence of bank capital requirements, and how the composition of banks' balance sheets affect the business cycle.
-First, we empirically analyze the cyclical properties of balance sheet variables such as total assets, loans, deposits and equity, and also the equity-to-asset ratio which is subject to supervisory capital regulation.
+In this paper, we examine how financial intermediaries, mainly large Bank Holding Companies (BHCs) in the US behave over the business cycle.
+We analyze how macroeconomic shocks are propagated in the presence of bank capital regulation, and how the composition of banks' balance sheets affect the business cycle.
+First, we empirically analyze the cyclical properties of balance sheet variables such as total assets, loans, deposits and equity, and also the equity-to-asset ratio which is subject to supervisory capital requirements.

 Covas and Den Haan (2011) document that using firm-level data is important to analyze the cyclical behavior of firm financing i.e. debt vs. equity financing.
-Hence, in this paper we closely follow their method.
-We use bank-level data and group banks into quartiles according to their asset size.
+Hence, in this paper we closely follow their method and use bank-level data.
+We group banks into quartiles according to their asset size.
 Then, we construct time series for the balance sheet variables at the group level, and examine the correlation between the cyclical component of these variables and the cyclical component of real per capital GDP, where we use HP-filter to calculate the cyclical component.
 We show that cyclicality properties of the banking sector is driven by the behavior of the banks that are in the top 25% quartile.
-Total assets, loans and deposits are procyclical whereas equity is acyclical and equity-to-asset ratio is countercyclical.
+Total assets, loans and deposits are pro-cyclical whereas equity is acyclical and equity-to-asset ratio is counter-cyclical.

-According to Basel II bank capital requirements BHCs must have Tier 1 capital of 4% riskweighted assets (RWAs).1 BHCs also must have at least 8% of their RWAs as Tier 1 plus Tier 2 capital.
+Next, we examine various bank capital ratios which are subject to regulation.
+According to Basel II bank capital requirements BHCs must have Tier 1 capital of 4% risk-weighted assets (RWAs).1 BHCs also must have at least 8% of their RWAs as Tier 1 plus Tier 2 capital.
 We present evidence that there is heterogeneity in banks' behavior in terms of how much regulatory capital they hold and moreover majority of the banks hold at least the minimum capital ratio required.
 This behavior is also documented by Berger, DeYoung, Flannery, Lee and Oztekin (2008).
 They find that BHCs that have access to inexpensive external capital can afford to hold less capital which they interpret as BHCs actively managing their capital ratios.
 We also show that among the well-capitalized banks the smallest banks are prevalent, and among the significantly-undercapitalized banks the largest banks are prevalent.

 Next, we present vector autoregression (VAR) evidence to capture the importance of bank capital and how it responds to losses in the banking sector.
-Particularly we focus on the shocks to loan loss provisions (LLPs) and net charge-offs (NCOs) and how they affect the balance sheet of the banks and the rest of the economy.
-For this purpose we only focus on the set of 15 largest BHCs which constitute about 76% of the total bank assets in our data sample, and almost about 2% of total banks.
+Particularly we study the shocks to loan loss provisions (LLPs) and net charge-offs (NCOs) and how they affect the balance sheet of the banks and the rest of the economy.
+For this purpose we only focus on the set of 15 largest BHCs which constitute about 76% of the total bank assets in our data sample, and almost about 2% of the total number of banks.
 We acknowledge that knowing the differences between small and large banks and how they manage their capital ratios is crucial especially for the regulators.
 However as a starting point we focus only on the largest BHCs as they summarize the behavior of the banking sector as a whole.
-Our VAR analysis shows that an increase in the LLPs or NCOs leads to a decrease in output and an increase in bank capital, which in line with counter-cyclical bank capital ratios.
+Our VAR analysis shows that an increase in the LLPs or NCOs leads to a decrease in output and an increase in bank capital, which is in line with counter-cyclical equity-to-asset ratios.